gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 The goals which guide our bring up are:

-1. Zero impact on other compiler developers until the feature is fully developed.
+1. zero impact on other compiler developers until the feature is fully developed.
 This implies all work will be done behind a flag.
-2. Separation of the implementation of this feature from updating passes.
-This implies a two stage implementation.
+2. separation of feature implementation from pass updates.

-## Initial Infrastructure
+## Plan

+We begin by adding initial infrastructure for our development.
+This means:

 1. A disabled by default flag called "EnableSILOwnershipModel" will be added to SILOptions.

-2. A false by default option called "-enable-sil-ownership-mode" will be added to the swift frontend.
-This will cause swift to set the SILOption flag.
+A false by default option called "-enable-sil-ownership-mode" will be added to the swift frontend.
+This will cause "EnableSILOwnershipModel" flag to be set SILOptions.

 2. Bots will be brought up to test the compiler with "-enable-sil-ownership-model" set to true.
 Specifically, we will create a separate RA-OSX+simulators, RA-Device, RA-Linux.
-Initially These will run once a day.
-As
+Initially These will run once a day but as the feature gets closer to completion will run in a polling configuration.

+Now that change isolation is guaranteed, we develop building blocks for the
+optimization:

-3. load_strong, store_strong will be implemented in SIL but will not be emitted by SILGen.
+1. load_strong, store_strong will be implemented in SIL but will not be emitted by SILGen.
 IRGen/serialization/printing/parsing support will be implemented.

-4. A small pass called the "OwnershipModelEliminator" will be implemented.
+2. A small pass called the "OwnershipModelEliminator" will be implemented.
 Initially it will just to blow up load_strong/store_strong into their constituent operations.
 It will serve as a grab bag pass to eliminate parts of the SIL Ownership Model from the IR to ensure that we do not lose performance while bringing up this code.

-5. The verifier will have a disabled by default option called "EnforceSILOwnershipModel" added to it.
+3. The verifier will have a disabled by default option called "EnforceSILOwnershipModel" added to it.
 If the option is set, the verifier will verify that unsafe unowned loads, stores are not used to load from non-trivial memory locations.
 This flag will be used to trigger further verification at later stages of the implementation of the SIL Ownership model as well.

-6. SILGen will be changed to emit load_strong, store_strong instructions when the EnableSILOwnershipModel flag is set.
+Finally, we wire up the building blocks:

-7. The pass manager will be changed such that if the EnableSILOwnershipModel flag is set, the verifier that is run right after SILGen will have the EnforceSILOwnershipModel flag set.
+1. The pass manager will be changed such that if the SILOption EnableSILOwnershipModel flag is set, the verifier that is run right after SILGen will have the EnforceSILOwnershipModel flag set.
 Then once ownership verification is complete, the OwnershipModelEliminator pass will be run and then the normal pipeline.

+2. SILGen will be changed to emit load_strong, store_strong instructions when the EnableSILOwnershipModel flag is set.

-8. Once the compiler is able to pass the bots with the "-enable-sil-ownership-model" flag enabled, we will turn that flag on by default on trunk and after a cooling down period, move all of the aforementioned code in front of the flag.
-After that point, we will reuse said flag for other stages of the implementation of the Ownership Model.
+Then we turn on the optimization by default once the compiler is able to pass the bots with the "-enable-sil-ownership-model" flag enabled.
+After a cooling down period, all of the aforementioned code will then be enabled by default.

 ## Optimizer Changes